vsquared10/YT-transcript-parser/README.md

 ## How to use:

-Clone/Download this repo to your folder of choice, and open up your terminal or command prompt and then...
+Clone/Download this repo to your folder of choice, and make sure to add the `client_secret.json` file I e-mailed you.
+Then open up your terminal or command prompt and...

 #### 1) Activate virtual environment